 3. Wireless Network Penetration Testing: Wireless network penetration testing involves testing the security of wireless networks.
 This can be done using tools such as Aircrack-ng to capture and analyze network traffic.

 4. Web Application Penetration Testing: Web application penetration testing involves testing the security of web applications.
-This can be done using tools such as Burp Suite to identify vulnerabilities such as SQL injection and XSS.
+Tools like Burp Suite can identify vulnerabilities such as SQL injection and XSS.

 5. Password Cracking: Password cracking involves attempting to crack password hashes to gain access to a system or network.
-This can be done using tools such as John the Ripper.
+Tools such as John the Ripper can be used to do this.

 Getting started with penetration testing